Rival sisters since forever - Signs my sister is jealous of me

 We all agree that there’s no such thing as perfect parents.
 But they can have an impact on the relationship we have with our sister.
 If one child is encouraged or praised more, the consequences are harmful for the rest of the sibling group.
 Personally, I don’t feel like we were treated differently by our parents.
-But lack of self-confidence can also lead to jealousy and this becomes more pronounced when we reach adolescence.
+But lack of self-confidence can also lead to jealousy, and this becomes more pronounced when we reach adolescence.
 That’s why my sister’s jealousy has continued to increase since we were children.
 The fear of abandonment can also create a feeling of jealousy.
 This fear also manifests itself in childhood!
 So, there are several possible reasons for a sister’s jealousy.
-The challenge is to understand in order to relieve the tension and rediscover a calm relationship.
+The challenge is to understand, in order to relieve the tension and rediscover a calm relationship.

-How do you appease your sister’s jealousy?
+How do you deal with your sister’s jealousy?

 1. Re-establish dialogue

 It’s not easy to go to the other person when there is sometimes a lot of resentment.
 But you must take the first step to re-establish a dialogue in order to understand the origins of your sister’s jealousy.
 It’s something that should be done outside of times of conflict.
 You can suggest a calm discussion with your sister about your relationship in order to get everything back on track.

 It’s important to express your suffering.
 Explain how her jealousy ruins your life and that you’d like to have a healthy relationship with her.
 But your sister must also have the opportunity to express herself.
 Because if there’s jealousy in a relationship, it’s because there is suffering somewhere that hasn’t been healed.